hmartiro/redox/README.md

     cmake ..
     make

-Install into the system (optional):
+Install into system directories (optional):

     sudo make install

-## Build examples and test suite
+### Build examples and test suite
-To build the examples, use ccmake or the following:
+Enable examples using ccmake or the following:

     cmake -Dexamples=ON ..
     make examples